 5. Poppie’s Fish and Chips

-Fat fillets of flaky fish enclosed by crunchy batter and surrounded by fluffy yet flavoursome chips – what’s not to love here hey?
-They also do halal options here too, and the kids’ options include cod bites, fish cakes and sausage and chips – all of these are just £8.50.
+Fat fillets of flaky fish enclosed by crunchy batter and surrounded by fluffy yet flavoursome chips – what’s not to love here, hey?
+They also do halal options here, and the kids’ options include cod bites, fish cakes and sausage and chips.
+All of these are just £8.50.

-All kids love pizza right?!
-Homeslice have become legendary in London for their table-dominating pizzas, which are 20 inches large – yep, seriously!
+All kids love pizza, right?!
+Homeslice have become legendary in London for their table-dominating pizzas, which are 20 inches wide – yep, seriously!
 Flavours here include mushroom and ricotta and salami, rocket and parmesan, and you can also get margherita, mushroom and salami by the slice here for just £4.50 a pop.

 There are a whole bunch of beers and cocktails here for adults, and there are also soft drinks available for kiddiwinks too.